Here are five suggestions from SJD that can make a real difference to the success of your mortgage application:

 CMME has negotiated specialist mortgage underwriting terms with a number of large High Street lenders, enabling them to arrange a mortgage based on your income, rather than on the number of years you have been working as a contractor, freelancer or self-employed professional.
 You will need some documents to support your application such as a copy of your contract, some ID and your bank statements.

-By avoiding branch or call centre staff who are not trained to deal with your specific situation – and instead speaking to specialise mortgage brokers, that understand your status, through CMME – you can make sure that your mortgage application is fast and hassle free.
+By avoiding branch or call centre staff who are not trained to deal with your specific situation – and instead of speaking to specialise mortgage brokers, that understand your status, through CMME – you can make sure that your mortgage application is fast and hassle-free.

 Aim for at least a 10% deposit

 The 100% mortgage is sadly just a distant memory, and the best rates now available go to those people who have managed to save a deposit.
 10% to 25% is ideal.
 If you have not managed to do this, or if you don’t have an existing property which is worth more than you paid for it, then there are still mortgages out there – but you will pay a higher rate.

 The more ‘equity’ that you can put into a new property, a deposit, the less risk the lender is taking on, and so they are able to offer lower rates, and hence lower repayments on a month to month basis.

 You may also find our other contractor mortgage guides and calculators helpful:

 Keep your credit rating as shiny as possible!

 Despite a good income and a sizeable deposit, you could still have a mortgage application refused if your credit rating is poor.
 Lenders are being far stricter, so it’s best to avoid anything which may give them a reason to say no. Which means it’s vital to keep your credit rating as ‘clean’ as possible.
 Even things like not updating the electoral roll when you move to a new house or missing a single credit card payment can make all the difference when applying for a mortgage.

 Make sure your contract is up to date